Mitsubishi ABS Warning Light On – Service Required

 A common problem that causes Mitsubishi ABS lights to come on.
 In less than thirty minutes, remove the ABS sensor and clean it.
 The problem is that you will not know which ABS sensor is dirty without reading the fault codes.

 Read the fault codes with a Mitsubishi scanner to determine which sensor is the issue.
-If you don’t have a scanner, you must remove all the sensors and clean them.
+If you don’t have a scanner, you must remove and clean all the sensors.

 Follow this guide to learn how to replace the Mitsubishi ABS sensor if you determine one is defective.